Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-version/README.rst

 This plugin lets you track if Apache httpd is End-of-Life (EOL).
 To compare against the current/installed version of Apache httpd, the check has to run on the Apache httpd server itself.

+This check plugin alerts n days before or after the EOL date is reached.
+Optionally, it can also alert on available major, minor or patch releases (each independently).

 Hints:

 * Runs on all systems where the Apache is named either "httpd" or "apache2".